marijnh/getdocs-ts/README.md

 main filename.

 A second function `gatherMany`, takes an array of configurations and extracts them all at once.
-Because this avoids duplicates startup, typechecking, and module loading work, this can be a _lot_ faster when generating docs for a bunch of modules at once.
+Because this avoids duplicate startup, typechecking, and module loading work, this can be a _lot_ faster when generating docs for a bunch of modules at once.